oj-tooth/lt_toolbox/README.md

 The LT Toolbox is structured as follows:

-For further details on each of the modules included in the PK Toolbox view our [docs](https://lt_toolbox.readthedocs.io).
+For further details on each of the modules included in the LT Toolbox view our [docs](https://lt_toolbox.readthedocs.io).

 ## Example